voyteq55/voyteq55.github.io/_drafts/how-to-combine-multiple-repositories-into-one.md

 git merge --allow-unrelated-histories project-1-branch -m "Merge project_1 into the main branch"
 ```

-The flag `--allow-unrelated-histories` is needed because `git` by default won't let you merge branches which don't share at least one commit in their histories.
+The flag `--allow-unrelated-histories` is necessary because `git` by default won't let you merge branches which don't share at least one commit in their histories.

 To clean up, remove the project branch: